GeorgeWilkins/Active-Belt-Tensioner/README.md

 1. Glue the 'Front Panel' plates together
 2. Glue the 'Rear Panel' plates together
 3. Assemble the 'Pulley' plates (no need to glue these together), not forgetting to insert the steel wire into the curved recess as you do
-4. Bolt the assmebled pulleys onto the motors (ensuring that one side is 'flipped' so the wire winds from the outside edge on both sides)
+4. Bolt the assembled pulleys onto the motors using the M5x16mm screws (ensuring one side is 'flipped' so the wire winds from the outside edge on both sides)
-5. Attach the motors (and attached pulleys) to the assembled 'Rear Panel' part using the 12mm M4 bolts
+5. Attach the motors to the assembled 'Rear Panel' part using the 12mm M4 bolts
-6. Using the 40mm spacers and 12mm M4 bolts, attach the 'Front Panel' to the 'Rear Panel' (ensuring the previously attached wires exit between the appropriate spacers)
+6. Using the 40mm spacers and 12mm M4 bolts, attach the 'Front Panel' to the 'Rear Panel' (ensuring the steel wires exit between the indicated spacers)
-7. Attach the resistors to the cooling plates using the countersunk screws _or_ thermal adhesive
+7. Attach the resistors to the aluminium cooling plates using the countersunk screws _or_ thermal adhesive
 8. Attach the cooling plates to the motors using the M4x20mm grubs, spacers and M4x16mm bolts
+9. Solder the resistor wires previously attached to the motors to the resistor terminals (heat-shrinking the connections to prevent shorts)
-9. Attach the protoboard tray to the spacers using the M4x12mm bolts, feeding the wires up from underneath
+10. Attach the protoboard tray to the spacers using the M4x12mm bolts, feeding the data and power wires up from underneath
+11. Attach the 2" truss clamps to the large holes at the base of the tensioner assembly

 ![Steel Wire Routing](https://github.com/user-attachments/assets/c5c52d2c-5a03-436f-8659-b8882eed2940)
 ![Pulley Orientation & Wire Path](https://github.com/user-attachments/assets/b41c111c-2ab0-4dd9-a13c-a804b3a04f8e)